The Guitars of Jimmy Page

 “Dragon” - 1959 Fender Telecaster

 Page’s 1959 “Dragon” Telecaster is easily one the most iconic instruments he ever played.
-When Jeff Beck recommended Page for the Yardbirds, he also gave him this guitar.
+When Jeff Beck recommended Page for the Yardbirds, he also gave him this guitar as a gift.

-Originally it was white, but Page decided to add eight mirrors to the body in 1967.
+Originally it was white, but Page adhered eight mirrors to the body in 1967.
 Funnily enough, Syd Barret of Pink Floyd did the same with this Telecaster at one point.
-However, the guitar we recognize today as the Dragon Tele came about when Page removed the mirrors, stripped the paint, painted it yellow, and added the Dragon painting.
+However, the guitar we recognize today as the Dragon Tele came about when Page removed the mirrors, stripped the paint, painted it yellow, and added the Dragon painting himself.

-This guitar saw a lot of use, using it with the Yardbirds as well as Led Zeppelin.
+This guitar saw a lot of use with the Yardbirds as well as early Led Zeppelin.
 It was the main guitar used on Zeppelin’s debut, and it also saw some use on Led Zeppelin II and III.
-On top of that, it was the guitar used for the “Stairway to Heaven” solo.
+On top of that, it was the guitar used for the “Stairway to Heaven” solo.... meaning it holds within it possibly the most revered guitar tone of all time.

 Sadly, the guitar was not well preserved.
-A friend of Page’s repainted the guitar as a gift while Page was on tour, but the paint job damaged the electronics.
-The neck would later be salvaged for another one of his Teles.
+It was repainted a second time in such a way that damaged the electronics.
+The guitar was ultimately decommissioned and the neck would later be salvaged for another one of Page's Teles.

-That said, the guitar was fully restored in 2018.
-This resulted in a collaboration with Fender to release two signature Jimmy Page Telecasters, one of the Dragon Tele and another of the earlier Mirror Tele.
+The guitar was fully restored in 2018, resulting in a collaboration with Fender to release two signature Jimmy Page Telecasters, one of the Dragon Tele and another of the earlier Mirror Tele.

 “Shorthorn” - 1961 Danelectro DC-2 3021